LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/file_import_and_export.md

 # How to import or export files from LASER
 {:.no_toc}

-The University of Leeds's secure file transfer platform, [BISCOM SFT,](https://laser-sft.leeds.ac.uk/sft) is the primary means of sensitive file transfer in and out of LASER.
-Although circumstance may dictate that other means are used, for example NHS policy is to use their own SFT and nothing else.
+All transfers to & from LASER are processed by the Data Analytics Team who will perform a disclosure and compliance review before any files are moved.
+Files that fail review will be rejected for transfer and reported to _Governance, Risk & Compliance_.

-For Tier 3 sensitivity and above a secure transfer mechanism must be used, ie not email attachments or DropBox etc.
+For data that have been [classified](../laser_info/tiering.md) as Tier 3 sensitivity and above a secure transfer mechanism must be used, ie not email attachments or DropBox etc.

-For a file transfer request, send a file an email to the DAT group inbox ‘dat@leeds.ac.uk’, for file import into or file export from a VRE within LASER.
+LASER's Secure File Transfer platform, [Biscom SFT](https://laser-sft.leeds.ac.uk/sft), is the primary means of file transfer in and out of LASER.
+Other mechanisms for transfer are possible where appropriate.

+Only organisational email accounts can be used for transfers to and from LASER.

 * seed list
 {:toc}

-### Data/File Import
+## Data/File Import

+The DAT can facilitate transfers from third parties and project members directly to the LASER environment.

-Send an email to the DAT inbox with a request for a file import to a VRE, mentioning the project name or code in the email subject.
+To initiate a file import, send an email to the DAT group inbox [dat@leeds.ac.uk](mailto:dat@leeds.ac.uk) making sure to include the following details:
-The following should be included/highligfhted in the file export request.
- - the name and or project code of the VRE
+- the name and/or number of the destination VRE
- - the name and email address of the data sender
- - the source and type of the file to be imported
+- the name and email address of the data sender or the location of the files to be imported

-It may be necessary to include additional information in order to ascertain compliance to data risk management.
-Example of additional information to provide include:
+It will speed your request to include additional information in order to help us ascertain compliance with applicable contracts and agreements:
 - What does each file contain?
 - What data, if any, is contained within each file?
 - From where was it sourced?
 - What risk classification is this data?
 - Has this been captured by the data management plan?

-As a resposnse to the file import email, the DAT team will set up a Biscom SFT for a secure file transfer into your VRE within LASER.
-The data sender will receive an automated email containing an invitation link to Biscom.
-The data sender can also log into Biscom through [BISCOM SFT.](https://laser-sft.leeds.ac.uk/sft)
-When they login, they'll see a secure message, please reply to the secure message with the file attached.

-_If the data sender is using Biscom for the first time with us, they will have to register an account (by clicking the register link on the Biscom login page)._

-***Some none sentivive files such as programming language scripts or codes etc can be directly sent to the DAT inbox with the information above for file import into the VRE***
+The DAT will then arrange with the data sender to facilitate the transfer, most commonly by inviting them to use the LASER SFT.
+The sender will receive an automated notification inviting them to register use the platform.
+Once registered and logged in they will see a message from a member of the DAT.
+Attaching files to a reply to that message will send them directly to us in LASER.

-### Data/File Export
+## Data/File Export

+The DAT can facilitate transfers to third parties and project members directly from the LASER environment.

-Send an email to the DAT inbox with a file export request, mentioning the project name or code in the email subject.
+To initiate a file export, send an email to the DAT group inbox [dat@leeds.ac.uk](mailto:dat@leeds.ac.uk) making sure to include the following details:
-The following should be included/highligfhted in the file export request.
-- the name and or project code of the VRE
+- the name and email address of the data recipient
-- the name and email address of the file recipient
+- the name and/or number of the source VRE
-- the name and location of the file within the VRE e.g. **`N:\Import\2023\00\00`**
+- the name and location of the file within the VRE

-It may be necessary to include additional information in order to ascertain complianceto data risk management.
-Example of additional information to provide include:
+It will speed your request to include additional information in order to help us ascertain compliance with applicable contracts and agreements:
-   - What does this file contain?
+   - What does each file contain?
-   - What is the source data for this file?
+   - What is the source data for each file?
-   - How was this file generated?
+   - How was each file generated?
    - What measures have been taken to minimise disclosure risk?

-As a response to the file export request email, DAT will send the file using Biscom SFT to the email address of the file reciepient.
-The file recipeint will receive an automated email containing an invitation link to downlaod the file in Biscom.
-The data recipeint can also log into Biscom through [BISCOM SFT.](https://laser-sft.leeds.ac.uk/sft)
-When they login, they'll see a secure message,and the requested file attached, download th file from there.

-_If the data sender is using Biscom for the first time with us, they will have to register an account (by clicking the register link on the Biscom login page)._
+The DAT will then arrange with the data recipient to facilitate the transfer, most commonly by inviting them to use the LASER SFT.
+The recipient will receive an automated notification inviting them to register use the platform.
+Once registered and logged in they will see a message from a member of the DAT and their file(s) available for download.